joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 Dr. Steven Lawson calls this "the slippery slope of sin."
 I have been on this earth long enough to know that left unchecked, not confessed, not repentant, and not given over to the Lord Jesus Christ, sin is always a slippery slope into levels of evilness and wickedness that you couldn't possibly imagine.

 Let us do a quick review of Genesis so far.
-God makes a perfect world in Genesis 1 & 2.
+God makes a perfect world in Genesis& 2.
 Then, we saw the breaking of the cosmos in Genesis 3.
 We saw sin went full stride in Genesis 4--with not only murder but sexual immortality and pride.
 In Genesis 5, we witness that sin doesn't ease up as the generations of mankind continue forward but instead, it becomes bigger and more devastating with every passing generation.

 Now the philosophy of the world is evangelizing to you and me that with enough knowledge and understanding while keeping apart from God, humanity can fix its own problems.
 That is the gospel of humanism and secularism.